matthew-oleary02/AnnexMachinesYoloHolo/README.md

 # AnnexMachinesYoloHolo
-Modified YoloHolo that detects engineering machines for educational purposes
+Modified YoloHolo (by LocalJoost) that detects engineering machines with a YOLOv8 model for educational purposes.
+Will update more when this project is complete.